An MS in occupational and environmental health (OEH) is offered with optional subprograms in agricultural safety and health and industrial hygiene.

 - recommend and evaluate controls to reduce or eliminate hazards with regard to traditional hierarchy considerations;

-- communicate effectively and appropriately to advocate for continuous improvement in worker health and safety to pertinent audiences, including workforce, management, the public, and professional peers;
+- communicate effectively and appropriately to advocate for continuous improvement in worker health and safety to pertinent audiences, including the workforce, management, the public, and professional peers;

 - interpret and apply applicable and emerging regulations, consensus standards, and best practices affecting occupational and environmental health;